FOLLOW US

 Crime

-Take sensible precautions to avoid mugging, bag snatching and pickpocketing.
-Be particularly vigilant at airports, railway stations and crowded public gatherings.
+Take sensible precautions to avoid mugging, bag-snatching and pickpocketing.
+Be particularly alert at airports, railway stations and in crowded areas.
 Do not leave your valuables unattended.

 Laws and cultural differences

-Covering your face in public places in the Swiss cantons of Ticino and St Gallen is illegal, including for tourists.
-This includes balaclavas, full veils or any other garment or mask that is used to hide the face.
-You could be fined 100 to 10,000 Swiss francs if you don’t comply.
+In Ticino and St Gallen, it’s illegal to cover your face in public, including for tourists.
+Do not wear balaclavas, full veils or any other garment or mask that hides your face.
+You could get a fine of 100 to 10,000 Swiss francs if you do not comply.

 Outdoor activities and adventure tourism

-Check the company you are using is well-established and that you’ve arranged for your travel insurance to cover specific activity.
+Check the company you are using is well-established and that your travel insurance covers any specific activity.

 • mountain rescue services